Sid200026/azure-sdk-for-net/sdk/playwrighttesting/Azure.Developer.MicrosoftPlaywrightTesting.NUnit/README.md

 ### Authenticate the client

-To learn more about options for Microsoft Entra Id authentication, refer to [Azure.Identity credentials](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/identity/Azure.Identity#credentials).
+To learn more about options for Microsoft Entra Id authentication, refer to [Azure Identity credentials](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/identity/Azure.Identity#credentials).
 You can also refer to [our samples]<!--(https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/playwrighttesting/Azure.Developer.MicrosoftPlaywrightTesting.NUnit/samples/Sample1_CustomisingServiceParameters.md)--> on how to configurate different Azure Identity credentials.

 ### Run the tests